Recombinant Proteins

 Listeriolysin-O Recombinant

-LLO is a single, non-glycosylated polypeptide chain containing 529 amino acids and having a molecular mass of 58kDa. (accession number: AAF64524).
+LLO is a single, non-glycosylated polypeptide chain composed of 529 amino acids, with a molecular weight of 58kDa. (accession number: AAF64524).

 Shipped with Ice Packs